MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-insights.md

 ## Top Workflow Insights summary

-The Top Workflows Insights summary lists the top workflows ran in the tenant for a timespan that can be 7, 14, or 30 days.
-The top workflows can also be filtered in order by total processed, successful runs, or failed runs.
+The Top Workflows Insights summary lists the top workflows ran in the tenant for a time-span that can be 7, 14, or 30 days.
+The top workflows can also filter in order by total processed, successful runs, or failed runs.

 :::image type="content" source="media/lifecycle-workflow-insights/workflow-insights-workflows.png" alt-text="Screenshot of top workflows processed insight summary.":::